Undertaking own motion investigations

-- Local government collection of overdue rates for people in situations of vulnerability: Good Practice Guidance.
-Click here to read the Good Practice Guidance;
+- Local government collection of overdue rates for people in situations of vulnerability: Good Practice Guidance (December 2018).
+Read the Good Practice Guidance;

-- Investigation into ways to prevent or reduce deaths of children by drowning (November 2017) and the follow up report on giving effect to the recommendations arising from Investigation into ways to prevent or reduce deaths of children by drowning.
+- Investigation into ways to prevent or reduce deaths of children by drowning (November 2017) and the follow up report on giving effect to the recommendations arising from Investigation into ways to prevent or reduce deaths of children by drowning (November 2018).
 Read the Investigation Report Read the Follow Up Report;

-- Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities (November 2015) and the follow up report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities.
+- Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities (November 2015) and the follow up report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities (November 2016).

 Read the Investigation Report.
 Read the Follow Up Report;

 - Investigation into ways that State Government departments and authorities can prevent or reduce suicide of young people (April 2014).
 Read the Report;

 - Investigation into ways that State Government departments can prevent or reduce sleep-related infants deaths (November 2012).
 Read the Report;

 - Planning for Children in care: An Ombudsman's own motion investigation into the administration of the care planning provisions of the Children and Community Services Act 2004.
 Read the Report;